serverless/blog/posts/2018-02-26-best-tools-serverless-observability.md

 Drawbacks:
 - You have to use a wrapper for each function, which can result in performance delays (about 20ms)

-*Real-time metrics*: Monitor invocations, duration, memory usage, and errors show up in one place.
+*Real-time metrics*: Monitor invocations, duration, memory usage, and errors in one place.

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/observability-tools/iopipe-search.png">